sharmainec/tp/docs/UserGuide.md

 * Checks the English phrase of the displayed foreign phrase in [Slideshow mode](#slideshow-mode) against the `ENGLISH_PHRASE` you provide.
 * The app will then show the correct English phrase and tell you whether you got it right.
 * `ENGLISH_PHRASE` is not case-sensitive (e.g. "HeLLo" matches "hello").
-* You can only answer a flashcard in [Slideshow mode](#slideshow-mode), and you can only answer it once.
+* During a slideshow, you can only answer each flashcard once.

 Examples:
 * `answer e/hello` checks the English phrase of the foreign phrase on display (e.g. "你好") in [Slideshow mode](#slideshow-mode) to see if `hello` matches it.